BakSlerz/Lum-terminal/README.md

 # Lum Terminal
-Lum Terminal is a lightweight, custom terminal emulator built using GTK and VTE, designed to be a part of the Lum graphical environment.
+* Lum Terminal is a lightweight, custom terminal emulator built using GTK and VTE, designed to be a part of the Lum graphical environment.
 It offers a simple user interface, basic terminal functionality, and support for right-click context menus with copy and paste options.

-Features
+# Features
-Customizable font and color scheme.

-Right-click context menu with copy and paste functionality.
+* Right-click context menu with copy and paste functionality.

-Shell spawning support (default to /bin/bash or the user's shell).
+* Shell spawning support (default to /bin/bash or the user's shell).

-Simple and clean interface, ideal for integration into custom desktop environments.
+* Simple and clean interface, ideal for integration into custom desktop environments.

 # Dependencies
 * GTK+3